 "My journey so far has been quite indescribable.
 In such little time, I have met people who have provided me with support, practical advice for my current work and guidance for the future.
 These weekends have been jam-packed with knowledge, skills sharing and play.
 I have been reminded of why I fell in love with dance, and why I am still in love with it today.
 Thanks to everyone there, my life has already changed so much for the better" – Ruth Asidi, 2018-19 cohort

 Meet the Facilitators

-New Adventures' Overture programme is led by Resident Artist Kerry Biggin and Daisy May Kemp whilst Kerry is on maternity leave.
+New Adventures' Overture programme for 2018/19 was led by Resident Artist Kerry Biggin and Daisy May Kemp (maternity cover).

 Also facilitating the programme for the third year running is Tom Hobden.
 Since 2002 Tom has been a choreographer, educator, mentor and all things community dance.
 He is the artistic director of UNIT (www.weareunit.co.uk), and lecturer in community dance practice for Trinity Laban, ISTD and University of Suffolk as well as a cultural business advisor for the Start East program in Norfolk and Suffolk.
 He advises for companies such as the Ballet Boyz, Alexander Whitley alongside touring, commissions and creating dance film.

 Tom said: "This will be my 3rd year facilitating the programme and it has been a real pleasure to support, guide and challenge the next generation of community dance artists.
 Overture is close to my heart as its a bespoke programme of personal, professional and community dance artist development.